-- (a) Insert the clause at 552.229-70, Federal, State, and Local Taxes, in solicitations and contracts estimated to exceed the micro-purchase threshold, but not the simplified acquisition threshold. - (b) Insert the clause at 552.229-71, Federal Excise Tax-DC Government, in solicitations and contracts that allow the District of Columbia Government to place orders under the contract.
+Insert 552.229-70, Federal, State, and Local Taxes, in purchases and contracts estimated to exceed the micropurchase threshold, but not the simplified acquisition threshold.

+529.401-71 Contracts for supplies and services usable by the DC Government.

+Insert 552.229-71, Federal Excise Tax-DC Government, in solicitations and contracts that permit the District of Columbia Government to place orders.